 If you remember Princess Diana, love clothes, or just want to better understand one of the most influential women of the late 20th century it is well worth planning a visit to Kensington Palace to enjoy it.

 The Kensington area of London is home to many hotels, making it even more convenient to visit the Palace.
-If you are planning a visit to London, you can check out London hotel availability here.

 Author’s note: I paid for my own entry to Kensington Palace.